sjsucmpe272-fall21/PhishBlocker/README.md

   occurence of a heart disease.

  3. Approach:
-    1. Build a machine learning model (either SVM or Neural Networks) to predict the chances of heart attack.
+    1. Build a machine learning model that will predict the presence of heart disease.
     2. Build a front end for the app which would ask for user input
     3. The back end would involve receiving the data from the front end and predicting the chances of heart attack and sending it to the front end.

  4. Persona:

-    Users who would like to know their chances of heart battack for an earlier treatment.
+    Users who would like to know their chances of heart disease for an earlier treatment.

  5. Data Set Link: